brianedwards00/Internship-Code/README.md

 It would be most beneficial to put __all__ of the files from GitHub into a new empty folder.

 After doing so, we will now compile the code!
-So now, open your terminal and type in
+So now, open your terminal in a Linux environment and type in

 `g++ main.cpp NoteFiler.cpp`